-- (52) Job Class.
+- (50) Incapacity.
+Inability to work, attend school, or perform other regular daily activities. - (51) Investigation.
+An investigation is a formal opportunity for the Human Resources Division, or the Administrative Authority, to gather factual information related to a complaint.
+At a minimum, an investigation includes conferences with the complainant, the alleged subject, and any witnesses to the incident or conduct.
+Any party involved in the complaint is encouraged to submit factual information to the Human Resources Division or the Administrative Authority to assist in an investigation. -Information gathered as part of an investigation is subject to the provisions of Rule 2: Public Access to the Administrative Records of the Judicial Branch related to investigations. - (52) Job Class.
 A group of positions sufficiently similar in duties, authority, and responsibilities that they may use the same descriptive title, qualifications and salary range. - (53) Job Class Description.
 The official written description which defines the class, lists some of the more typical tasks of the class, and the training, education and experience standards required for the class. - (54) Job Classification.
 The assignment of a position to a job classification. - (55) Job Classification Plan.
 The aggregate of writings which establish the qualifications and duties for each position or job classification, and which allocate each position to a class. - (56) Job Series.
 Jobs which are related in the type of work and function being performed, progressing with greater levels of complexity and decision making.
 A job series may include any position from entry level positions to first-line supervisor position. - (57) Judicial Department.
 The branch of state government in which judicial power of the state is vested, not including the Office of Attorney Regulation Counsel; Office of the Presiding Disciplinary Judge; Office of Judicial Performance; Board of Continuing Legal and Judicial Education; Board of Law Examiners; Office of Attorney Registration; Judicial Discipline Commission; Office of Alternate Defense Counsel; Office of the Child's Representative; Office of the Public Defender; Independent Ethics Commission; Office of Respondent Parents' Counsel or any other office established under an authority other than that vested in the Supreme Court by Colo.
 Const. art.
 VI, sec.
 5(3). - (58) Judicial Department Personnel.
-The aggregate of all classified employees of the Judicial Department. - (59) Judicial System.
-The classified system. - (60) Layoff.
-The involuntary separation of a certified or at-will employee due to abolition or vacation of the employee's position. - (61) Length of Service.
-Time counted for purposes of seniority, which includes continuous employment in any Judicial Department position, including contract positions, minus any periods of leave without pay not covered by FML, qualified military leave, workers' compensation leave, or furlough leave.
-Time between the date of separation and re-employment shall be counted as continuous employment.
-Time between the date of separation and reinstatement shall be counted as leave without pay.
-Upon an employee's return from any period of unpaid leave except those identified above, the length of service date shall be adjusted forward one month for every 173 hours of leave without pay accumulated in the calendar year. - (62) Non-classified Job.
-A job not within the classified system; not a classified position. - (63) Non-at-will Employee.
-Any classified employee other than an at-will employee.
+The aggregate of all classified employees of the Judicial Department. - (59) Judicial Officer.
+A judge or justice.
+This does not include magistrates or water referees as they are employees.

+(59) (60) Judicial System.
+The classified system.